cortexlabs/cortex/README.md

 # Cost-effective serverless computing

-Cortex is a highly-scalable and cost-effective serverless computing platform that runs on your AWS account.
-It scales microservices, data processing, machine learning, and other compute-intensive realtime and batch workloads.
-Cortex is designed to handle production traffic of up to 20M QPS and is up to 90% less expensive than AWS Lambda.
+Cortex is a highly-scalable serverless computing platform that is up to 90% less expensive than AWS Lambda.
+It is designed for scaling compute-intensive realtime, async, and batch workloads on your AWS account.
+Organizations worldwide use Cortex to scale microservices, data processing, machine learning, and other applications in production.

 <br>

-## Maximize instance utilization
+## Maximize compute utilization

 **Workload autoscaling** - set autoscaling policies per workload based on its traffic.